midtownsystems/clydevalleyhorsearchers/src/about.md

 No special tack is required although a riding hat is mandatory (safety standard  PAS015-2011 with a BSI kite mark or equivalent) but all archery equipment is supplied until archers are ready to get their own.

 ![imagen](/_images/francesca-1.jpg)

-We do not collect or store cookies on this site.